-As at 31 December 2022 and also at the date of this Report, the Board of Directors has not been delegated to increase the share capital or to buy treasury shares.
-Additionally, as stated, the Company presently holds 416,993 treasury shares for which voting rights are suspended, pursuant to art.
-2357-ter of the Civil Code, the remaining treasury shares authorised by an Ordinary Shareholders' Meeting resolution of 23 October 1999, amended by an Ordinary Shareholders' Meeting resolution of 29 April 2000, renewed by an Ordinary Shareholders' Meeting resolution of 31 October 2001 and with the additions inserted by an Ordinary Shareholders' Meeting resolution of 30 April 2002.
+As at 31 December 2023 and also at the date of this Report, the Board of Directors has not been delegated to increase the share capital or to buy treasury shares.

+Additionally, as stated, the Company currently holds 416,993 treasury shares for which voting rights are suspended pursuant to article 2357-ter of the Civil Code, a residual amount following its acquisitions of treasury shares, authorised with the resolution made by the Ordinary Shareholders' Meeting of 23 October 1999, amended with the resolution made by the Ordinary Shareholders' Meeting on 29 April 2000, renewed with the resolution made by the Ordinary Shareholders' Meeting on 31 October 2001 and integrated with the resolution made by the Ordinary Shareholders' Meeting on 30 April 2002.